jloughry/CV/README.md

 handle non-ASCII characters in filenames, though, the file is called *resume*, not *résumé*.

 #### CV
-This file is currently three pages long in PDF and carefully formatted to fit compactly.
-Let's put all the keywords up front where automated résumé filters are sure to find them.
-Keywords are separated by commas and formatting is deliberately kept simple:
+This file is currently four pages long in PDF.
+The first page is the résumé.
+Keywords are relegated to the last page where automated résumé filters will still find them, but they won't distract human readers.
+Keywords are separated by commas and formatting is deliberately kept
+simple:

-	Certification and Accreditation (C&A) of cross domain systems, Assessment and Authorization (A&A) for classified environments, Certification Test and Evaluation (CT&E), Security Test and Evaluation (ST&E), penetration testing, DIACAP, the Common Criteria, DCID 6/3, programming in C and assembly language with a strong interest in Lisp derived languages, Compartmented Mode Workstation (CMW) programming, UNIX, Trusted Solaris versions 2.5-8, software development, R&D, principal investigator, U.S. citizen with TS/SCI clearance, technical writing, CISSP-ISSEP for DoD 8570.01 compliance, experience living overseas, programming, publications, patents, public speaking, funding, research, and teaching experience.
+	Certification and Accreditation (C&A) of cross domain systems, Assessment and Authorization (A&A) for classified environments, Certification Test and Evaluation (CT&E), Security Test and Evaluation (ST&E), penetration testing, DIACAP, Common Criteria, DCID 6/3, programming in C and assembly language with a strong interest in Lisp derived languages, Compartmented Mode Workstation (CMW) programming, UNIX, Trusted Solaris versions 2.5-8, software development, R&D, principal investigator, U.S. citizen with TS/SCI clearance, technical writing, CISSP-ISSEP for DoD 8570.01 IAT, IAM, and IASAE Level III compliance required for software development that crosses multiple enclaves, experience living overseas, programming, publications, patents, public speaking, funding, research, and teaching experience.

 Keywords are in no particular order, just arranged for even line length and colour when printed.
 I thought about making this section invisible, the way SEO companies put `meta` keywords in web pages